FoGsesipod/OneMaker-MV/Source/Linux/readme.md

-# OneMaker MV's injector on linux
+# OneMaker MV's injector on Linux
 Contained in this directory are the following:
 - Modified `qtbase/src/corelib/io/qresource.cpp`
 - Docker configuration